 “It’s not our fault.”
 Don’t go there – just don’t.

-How does your business stack up when it comes to handling phone calls?
+How does your business stack up when it comes to call handling?
 What other best practices should businesses make sure they use when they have a prospect or customer on the phone?
 Let us know with a comment!